 Logistics Info: Travel & Accommodations, Arrival & Departure (click here)

-Space is limited – priority is given to students who attend Madonna Rising
+Space is limited – this pilgrimage is ONLY open to people who register for Madonna Rising.

 Email for more information

 Mary Magdalene and the Black Madonna: A Pilgrimage to Southern France

 Deep in the heart of Christian history is a love story that profoundly shaped the life and destiny of Jesus of Nazareth and the birth of Christianity – the story of Mary Magdalene as lover, disciple, wife and confidant of Jesus.
 Unfortunately, that story was lost for reasons that are only today being recovered due to the discovery in 1945 in Egypt of the Nag Hamadi library.
 One of the many texts discovered was the Gospel of Philip, which says that Mary Magdalene was Jesus’ koinonos, which can be translated as either “wife” or “special companion.”
 The Gospel records that Jesus kissed Mary “on the mouth,” to the consternation of the other disciples.
 Several traditions record that Jesus and Mary Magdalene had a child together, in some traditions after the resurrection, an assertion that explodes everything the Church has taught and what most of us think we know about Christian origins.